 Part II will cover propofol, ketofol, and dexmedetomidine.

-Part III, to be done some time in the future, will cover really difficult sedations.
+Part III, will cover really difficult sedations.

 My friend Reub Strayer has a great PSA checklist as well